taosdata/Bailongma/blm_prometheus/README.md

-# Prometheus Remote Write And Read Adapter for TDengine
+# Prometheus Remote Write Adapter for TDengine

-This is an adapter to support Prometheus remote write and read into TDengine.
+This is an adapter to support Prometheus remote write into TDengine and and read from TDengine.

 ## Prerequisite

 before running the software, you need to install the `golang-1.10` or later version in your environment and install [TDengine][] so the program can use the lib of TDengine.

 To use it:

 ```
 go build
 ```
 During the go build process, there maybe some errors occurred because of lacking some needed packages.
 You can use `go get` the package to solve it
 ```
 go get github.com/gogo/protobuf/proto
 go get github.com/golang/snappy